KENSPECKLE SCOTS FOR THE NUCLEAR BAN TREATY

 Karine Polwart, Scottish singer, songwriter and writer, Larry Flanagan, General Secretary of the EIS,Lesley Orr, feminist historian and theologian, Lesley Riddoch, broadcaster, journalist, author, Lorna Slater, Co-convener, Scottish Green Party, Maeve McKinnon, Scottish singer in Gaelic and English, Mike Kirby, Secretary, UNISON Scotland, Pat Kane, musician, journalist, political activist, Penny Stone, songleader, community musician,

-Rachel Sermanni, singer-songwriter, Robin McAlpine, journalist and Director of Common Weal, Ross Ainslie, musician, Ross Greer, MSP, Rt Revd Dr Martin Fair, Moderator, Church of Scotland, Sean and Robyn Gray, musicians and Young Trad finalists, Stewart McDonald, MP, Stuart McHardy, historian, Willie Sinclair, folk-singer.
+Rachel Sermanni, singer-songwriter, Robin McAlpine, journalist and Director of Common Weal, Ross Ainslie, musician, Ross Greer, MSP, Rt Revd Dr Martin Fair, Moderator, Church of Scotland, Sean and Robyn Gray, and Ryan Young, musicians and Young Trad finalists, Stewart McDonald, MP, Stuart McHardy, historian, Willie Sinclair, folk-singer.

 Kenspeckle Scots who have made statements or contributed songs or poems: